bbauska/W3Cx-3of5/README.md

 JavaScript is an asynchronous language.
 When you set the src attribute of an image, then an asynchronous request is sent by the browser, and then after a while, the onload callback is called...
 The difficult part to understand for those who are not familiar with JavaScript is that these requests are done in parallel and we do not know when, and in what order, the images will be loaded.

-**The solution is to use a multiple image loader that counts the loaded images and calls a function you pass when done!**
+<b>The solution is to use a multiple image loader that counts the loaded images and calls a function you pass when done!</b>

 The trick is to have an array of URLs that will be used by our multiple image loader, and have the onload callback called once per image loaded, so we can count the number of images effectively loaded.